papigupta/booksmaxxing/PROJECT_OVERVIEW.md

 ## 🧠 Core Concept: The Learning Journey

+### Clarity (User-Facing Accuracy Metric)
+We present the learner's answer quality to users as **Clarity**, but the underlying data structures, migrations, and analytics still use the historical "accuracy" field names.
+This avoids risky persistence migrations while keeping the UI copy aligned with the new branding.
+When you see `accuracy*` identifiers in code, read them as the data backing the user-visible Clarity metric.

 ### The 4-Level Mastery System
 1. **Level 0 - Thought Dump**: Unfiltered, free-form thinking about the concept
 2. **Level 1 - Use**: Practical application of the idea